Farm

 August to October 2023

-A little more than five acres of previously and repeatedly hayed, nearly-level land – composed of heavy clay soil – in an inland Mediterranean climate in California.
+We now have a little more than five acres of previously and repeatedly hayed, nearly-level, land – composed of heavy clay soil – in an inland Mediterranean climate in California.
 On the ground, it looks about like you’d expect for October.

 Existing infrastructure includes a well and electricity.